 As my poem “Fault Lines” reveals, I was born at the sandy edge of the Southern Oregon coast.
 It was the beginning of January and winter storms heaved forests of Bull Kelp onto the beach, while Grays migrated south from the icy Bearing Sea to warm lagoons in Baja.

-As a child I wandered beaches alone, rode my horse up old logging roads, hung my head over marina docks, crossed the bar at Coos Bay, dug for clams with small bare hands, built forts from driftwood, sucked the sweet meat from a Dungeness crab claw, ate Salmonberries, fished for bluegills, climbed sand dunes, went to sleep to the sound of a lighthouse fog horn and by each slow accrual, found my “place.”
+As a child I wandered beaches alone, rode my horse up old logging roads, hung my head over marina docks, crossed the bar at Coos Bay, dug for clams with small bare hands, built forts from driftwood, sucked the sweet meat from a Dungeness crab claw, ate Salmonberries, fished for bluegills, climbed sand dunes, went to sleep to the sound of a lighthouse fog horn and with each slow accrual, found my “place.”

 I believe it was in these places, that the poet in me was born.
+It was in these places that I began to write.
+It was in these places that I finally understood my narrative.

 Feel free to keep in touch.
 I would love to hear from you.